yannickBurkhardt/LongTermPlanner/README.md

 ### Runtime

 For runtime analysis, trajectory planning for a 6 DoF-robot was simulated in MATLAB running on an Intel Core i5-6267U processor (2.9 GHz, 4MB L3 Cache).
-For a full planning procedure, the following runtimes were obtained:
+For a full planning procedure with a sample time of 4 ms, the following runtimes were obtained:
-Average: 0.83 ms
+Average: 0.48 ms
-Worst Case: 2.04 ms
+Worst Case: 2.29 ms

 For this, `tests/randomConfiguration` was used looping the trajectory generation.
-The worst case was calculated by forcing the planner to execute every calculation (no breaking if a valid solution was found).
+The worst case was simulated by forcing the planner to execute every possible calculation (no breaking if a valid solution was found).

 ## Examples